 - Meanwhile, in a high-speed blender, prepare the cashew cream by blending the cashews and water until very smooth.

 - Discard the bay leaf.
 Pour in the cashew mixture and stir well.
-Add salt and pepper, to taste.
+Add salt and pepper to taste and enjoy.

-Leftover soup can be refrigerated in an airtight container for up to 3 days.
+Store any leftover wild rice soup in an airtight container in the refrigerator for up to 3 days.
 It will thicken, so you may want to add a little water when reheating it on the stove or in the microwave.
 For best results, do not freeze.

 Made this recipe?
 Have a question?
 Please leave a comment below. 💙 And for even more recipes, join my email list for community, inspiration & to chat directly with me!